Here are the current (2017/2018) members of the CR Committee.

 Please feel free to contact me if you have any queries or suggestions for the CR and/or College, and I will do my best to make sure it is brought to the attention of the relevant person.

-As the Welfare Officer, I work closely with members of the CR extended committee to organise events and take actions so as to engage everyone in the college, and make the college a better environment for work and play for everyone.
-Do contact me, or anyone in the committee, if you have any suggestions/ideas/notice something that can be improved, and I will do my best to help.
+As the Welfare Officer, we work closely with members of the CR extended committee to organise events and take actions so as to engage everyone in the college, and make the college a better environment for work and play for everyone.
+Do contact us, or anyone in the committee, if you have any suggestions/ideas/notice something that can be improved, and we will do our best to help.

-I am also the student point of contact should you be struggling with any problems while at St Edmund’s, so feel free to approach me (or your tutor) and I’ll always be happy to provide a listening ear and to direct you to the appropriate channels to seek help from.
+We are also the student point of contact should you be struggling with any problems while at St Edmund’s, so feel free to approach us (or your tutor) and we’ll always be happy to provide a listening ear and to direct you to the appropriate channels to seek help from.

-I’m responsible for the running of the best bar in Cambridge (ours, obv), making sure that we have a good range of (very cheap) drinks and generally making the bar a great place to be.
+We are responsible for the running of the best bar in Cambridge (ours, obv), making sure that we have a good range of (very cheap) drinks and generally making the bar a great place to be.
 We’re completely staffed by student volunteers, which means we can keep prices low and the atmosphere great!
-If you’d like to get involved, please email me and we’ll arrange training.
+If you’d like to get involved, please email us and we’ll arrange training.
 Then you can open the bar whenever you like!

 Marta Ferraresso, Basil Ting, Andre Wijaya, Entertainment Officers (firstname.lastname@example.org)